wangela/wittier/README.md

 - [x] Compose page has placeholder text to encourage text entry
 - [x] Countdown label turns red within 20 characters of limit
 - [x] Enable buttons in timeline for each tweet cell to retweet, favorite, and reply.
+--------Week 2---------
+- [ ] Tap on any profile pic in **any** timeline to go to that user's profile page
 - [ ] Display hyperlinks, mentions, and hashtags in blue
 - [ ] Display media in a tweet detail view